 - cough/sore throat

-Your doctor will most likely prescribe an antiviral medication.
+Your doctor may prescribe an antiviral medication.
 This medicine can’t cure the flu, but it can help shorten the span of the virus and make it less severe.

 - Why should I get a flu shot?